 Section 1.
 Number and Powers.
 The Board of Directors shall be the governing body of the Association.
 The Board shall have the power to give directions to all officers and committees, to act for the Association, to manage its affairs and to make appropriations of its funds.
-The Board shall consist of the five officers enumerated in Article III, the chapter and regional representatives enumerated in Section 2 below, and up to fifteen additional at-large members elected by the membership at the Annual Meeting.
-Mail-in ballots may be counted in the election of directors.
-Additionally, Past Presidents, other than the Immediate Past President who serves asan officer, may serve as ex-officio members of the Board.
-As ex-officio members of the Board, they do not have the right to vote and their presence at or absence from meetings shall not be considered in the determination of the quorum.
-To serve as an ex-officio member of the Board, the Past President must respond affirmatively within thirty (30) days after inquiry regarding her status.
+The Board shall consist of the five officers enumerated in Article III and designated the Executive Committee, the chapter and regional representatives enumerated in Section 2 below, and up to fifteen additional at-large members.
+Additionally, Past Presidents, other than the Immediate Past President who serves as an officer, may serve as ex officio members of the Board.
+As ex officio members of the Board, they do not have the right to vote and their presence at or absence from meetings shall not be considered in the determination of the quorum.
+To serve as an ex officio member of the Board, the Past President must respond affirmatively within thirty (30) days after inquiry regarding her status.
 Nothing in this section shall prevent a past president from serving on the Board in another capacity.

 Section 2.
 Chapter and Regional Representatives.
 The regular members of each chapter shall elect a chapter president annually, and such president shall serve on the Board of Directors as a voting representative of the chapter.
 Should the chapter president decline to serve on the Board of Directors, the regular members of the chapter shall elect a designee to serve on the Board of Directors in lieu of the chapter president.
 In regions in which there are no organized chapters, the Board of Directors may delineate regional boundaries to create regions entitled to regional representation.
 A representative residing or working in each of such regions shall be elected by the regular membership at the annual meeting to serve on the Board of Directors as a voting representative of the region.